 The privacy regulations address situations where the opportunity to object to or restrict the use or disclosure of directory information cannot be practicably provided because of an individual's incapacity or emergency treatment circumstance.
 In such a case, a covered health care provider may use or disclose an individual's directory information if the use and disclosure is (1) consistent with a prior expressed preference of the individual, if any, that is known to the covered health care provider; and (2) in the individual's best interest as determined by the covered health care provider, in the exercise of professional judgment.
-Please note that conditions (1) and (2) both must apply for a provider to release patient information under HIPAA.
-The covered health care provider must provide the individual with the opportunity to object to the use and disclosure of directory information, when practicable.
+Please note that conditions 1) and 2) both must apply for a provide the individual with the opportunity to object to the use and disclosure of directory information, when practicable.